alonkipnis/HC-Phase-Analysis/README.md

 # ParaRun -- Computational Experiment at Scale

 ## About
-- ParaRun is a simple template for running a massive computational experiment using Dask or another scaling manager
+- ParaRun is a simple template for running massive computational experiments

 ## Install
 - ``pip3 install -r requirements.txt''